-Our series brings viewers along for some of the most important field work being done today, taking the science out of the classroom and into the real world.
+Our series brings the viewer along for the ride to some of the most important field work being done today, taking the science out of the classroom and into the real world.
 These compelling stories will not only teach our viewers crucial scientific principles, but we also hope to inspire them to use science to examine the issues affecting their own communities.